 Walk away, Ignore, Talk it out and Seek help (WITS), a program designed by teachers and community police officers, receives this prestigious award in recognition of its efforts in making teachers, students, law enforcement and parents all active participants in the effort to reduce bullying.
 University of Victoria researcher Dr. Bonnie Leadbeater will accept the award.
 This award recognizes partnerships between organizations that exemplify excellence by bringing health research communities together to create innovative approaches to research, develop research agendas that are responsive to the health needs of Canadians and/or accelerate the translation of knowledge for the benefit of Canadians.

 The ceremony will be live streamed online starting at 6:00 p.m.
 ET at http://itshappeningrightnow.com/cihr_irsc/

 The Canadian Institutes of Health Research (CIHR) is the Government of Canada's health research investment agency.
 CIHR's mission is to create new scientific knowledge and to enable its translation into improved health, more effective health services and products, and a strengthened health care system for Canadians.
 Composed of 13 Institutes, CIHR provides leadership and support to more than 12,600 health researchers and trainees across Canada.

 SOURCE: Canadian Institutes of Health Research

 For further information:

-The award recipients are available for interviews today.
+The award recipients will be available for media interviews today.
 For media enquiries please contact: